uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/analyze-data.md

 ### Allow lists

 Additionally, to aid Gen3 Commons security, the installation of tools from outside resources is managed through an allow list.
-If you have problems installing a tool you need for your work, contact [support@gen3.org](mailto:support@gen3.org) and with a list of any sites from which you might wish to install tools.
+If you have problems installing a tool you need for your work, contact [support@gen3.org](mailto:support@gen3.org) (or the appropriate Gen3 operator) with a list of any sites from which you might wish to install tools.
 After passing a security review, these can be added to the allow list to facilitate access.

 ## Using the Gen3 Python SDK
 To make programmatic interaction with Gen3 data commons easier, the bioinformatics team at the Center for Translational Data Science (CTDS) at University of Chicago has developed the Gen3 Python SDK, which is a Python library containing functions for sending standard requests to the Gen3 APIs.
 The code is open-source and available on [GitHub][Gen3 Python SDK Github] along with [documentation for using it][Gen3 Python SDK doc].